tomhea/os_zero/README.md

 ## Part 0 - hellos
 `hellos` is Hello World OS.
 You'll see that I'll give a name to every OS that I'm going to develop, until reaching `os_zero` - The complete one with the youtube.
 I managed to write a single character to UART (output), 'T', using a "putc" assembly function.
 Calling twice makes a "TT" print.
 That's awesome.
+I decided to go 32bit as I think that'll be enough for our end-goal.

 #### Fallbacks/Bugs:
 - Wrote the first os in big endien.
  - I initialy failed to encode 5 out of 10 opcodes.
 Encoding by hand is HARD.
  - I got wrong the loading address of the bios binary. (thought 0x1000, was 0x80000000).
-I tried writing an elf format in the hex editor, and it took me trial and error + debugging to make it run.
-I was afraid to use debugger, as it feals like a cheat, but it was to understand how qemu works.
+I tried writing an elf format in the hex editor, and it took me trial and error + debugging to understand what is needed - a non-elf binary file (first opcode in offset 0), that's loaded into address 0x80000000.
+At first I was afraid to use debugger, as it felt like cheating, but it was to understand qemu's ABI.